VesselTok: Tokenizing Vessel-like 3D Biomedical Graph Representations for Reconstruction and Generation: Experiments

 \subsection{Ablation Studies}

-We ablate two core design choices of VesselTok: (i) the number $K$ and channel dimension $C$ of the tokens in the VAE latent space and (ii) the pseudo-radius $r$ used to form the occupancy field.
+We ablate two core design choices of VesselTok: (i) the pseudo-radius $r$ used to form the occupancy field, and (ii) the number $K$ and channel dimension $C$ of the tokens in the VAE latent space.

+\paragraph{Pseudo Radius:} We model each biomedical graph as a 3D centerline.
+Conventional neural fields struggle with extremely thin structures~\cite{sitzmann2020implicit}, while vector-field–based approaches for curve-like geometry have shown limited fidelity~\cite{mello2025neural}.
+In contrast, our objective prioritizes topological connectivity over recovering physical thickness.
+Hence, we adopt a simple design choice: convert the graph to a continuous occupancy field by dilating each edge with a fixed pseudo-radius $r$.
+Please note that using this continuous representation decouples synthesis from an a priori node count, an assumption required by several existing methods~\cite{vignac2023midi, prabhakar20243d}.

+To study the trade-off between reconstruction fidelity and topology preservation as a function of the dilation radius $r$, we train three encoders on ATM with $r \in {0.008, 0.016, 0.032}$.
+Fig.~\ref{fig:pseudo_radius} shows that larger $r$ simplifies learning and improves reconstruction (clDice loss $\approx 0.007$) but degrades fine topology ($\beta_1$ error $\approx 16$ per sample), whereas smaller $r$ better preserves topology ($\beta_1$ error $\approx 4$) but reduces reconstruction quality (clDice loss $\approx 0.28$).
+Hence, we select $r$ = 0.016 as a balanced operating point, which maintains salient topological features while achieving competitive reconstruction quality.
+Importantly, this pseudo-radius is used as a single global hyperparameter across experiments, rather than being tuned separately for each dataset.

 \paragraph{VAE Latent Space:} The number of tokens per graph, $K$, and the latent channel dimension, $C$, govern a tradeoff between compression and reconstruction fidelity.
 Since biomedical graphs exhibit substantial variation across individual anatomies, we use the average compression ratio, $\kappa$, to quantify this tradeoff.
 For a dataset consisting of $M$ samples, with each sample consisting of $N_i$ nodes, $\kappa$ is defined as: $ \kappa = \frac{1}{M} \sum_{i=1}^{M} \frac{N_i \cdot 3}{K \cdot C} $ Our goal is to learn a \emph{compact} latent space that can faithfully reconstruct the graphs.
 We ablate both factors $K$ and $C$ by training VAEs from scratch on the representative ATM dataset.
 Reconstruction quality is measured with clDice scores, CD, and Betti error.